m8ttyB/udacity-fullstack/p1-movie-trailer/README.md

 This is project 1 (p1) of Udacity's Full Stack Web Developer Nanodegree class.

-To generate an html file and open it in a webbrowser, execute `entertainment_center.py'.
+To generate an html file execute `entertainment_center.py'.

 Quick Start: